-It is March 2004 and FC Porto, managed by a sharp, young and up-and-coming Portuguese manager named José Mourinho are pitted against English champions Manchester United.
+Let’s rewind to March 2004.
+FC Porto, managed by a sharp, charismatic young Portuguese manager named José Mourinho, are pitted against Premier League champions Manchester United.

-The first leg was played at the Estadio do Dragão and within 14 minutes, Manchester United had taken the lead through Quinton Fortune.
-Things could had started awfully for the Oporto side.
-However, they were determined to not stay down for long, equalising through Benni McCarthy some 15 minutes later.
-Porto continued to pile on the pressure, knowing United’s away goal and the second leg at Old Trafford gave the English side a huge advantage.
-Alinichev and Nuno Valente repeatedly attacked United’s left hand side, consisting of Quinton Fortune and Ryan Giggs.
-This constant targeting of the flank paid dividends when in the 78th minute, Valente swung a cross into the box where it was met by a leaping McCarthy who superbly headed home for his second goal of the game.
-Porto were then given an even greater gift when Roy Keane was sent off 3 minutes from time for maliciously stamping on Vitor Baía.
+The first leg was played at the Estádio do Dragão and within 14 minutes, Manchester United had taken the lead through Quinton Fortune.
+José Mourinho’s side responded brilliantly, equalising through Benni McCarthy just 15 minutes later.
+Porto continued to pile on the pressure, knowing United’s away goal and the second leg being at Old Trafford gave the English side a huge advantage.
+Alinichev and Nuno Valente repeatedly targeted United’s left-hand side – consisting of Quinton Fortune and Ryan Giggs.
+Porto’s insistence on playing down the left flank paid dividends when in the 78th minute, Valente swung a cross into the box where it was met by a leaping McCarthy who rifled home a header for his second goal of the game.
+Things went even further in Porto’s favour when United midfielder Roy Keane was sent off 3 minutes from time for a malicious stamp on Vitor Baía.

-The match at The Theatre of Dreams was as difficult as expected, with the Portuguese side under constant pressure starting from the first whistle.
-Midfield maestro Paul Scholes scored a lovely header after half an hour, making it 2-2 on aggregate and looked to be the goal that sent United through on away goals.
-Then on the stroke of half time, Scholes scored again.
+In the second leg at The Theatre of Dreams, Porto were put under constant pressure starting from the first whistle.
+Midfield maestro Paul Scholes scored a lovely header after half an hour, levelling things on aggregate and giving United the advantage on away goals.
+Then, on the stroke of half time, Scholes scored again.
 Porto though were thrown a lifeline when the goal was incorrectly ruled out for offside.
 United were furious but Porto didn’t care.
 Ferguson’s side continued to push forward, completely dominating the ball and they had set up camp in Porto’s half.
-Former Sporting winger Cristiano Ronaldo entered the fray from the bench, signalling Ferguson’s attacking intent, but was stretchered off after just eight minutes.
+Former Sporting winger Cristiano Ronaldo entered the fray from the bench, signalling Ferguson’s attacking intent but was stretchered off after just eight minutes.

 Then, with the game in stoppage time and all but over, Porto had a free kick.
-Tim Howard failed to deal with a free kick, allowing Costinha to capitalise and score the equaliser which sent Porto through to the next round.
+Tim Howard failed to deal with Benni McCarthy’s attempt, allowing Costinha to pounce and score the equaliser which sent Porto through to the next round.
 Manager José Mourinho embarked on his now-famous sprint down the touchline, leaping in the air and pumping his fists, he knew his side had done something special.

-This momentous victory for the Dragons sent shockwaves around Europe and although the international press had been made aware of the job José was doing due to his UEFA Cup triumph the previous year, this unbelievable feat of knocking out a European giant really forced the world to sit up and take note, this young silver-tongued manager’s side were now performing on the biggest stage, The Champions League.
+This momentous victory for the Dragons sent shockwaves around Europe and although the international press had been made aware of the job José was doing due to his UEFA Cup triumph the previous year, this unbelievable feat of knocking out a European giant really forced the world to sit up and take note, this young silver-tongued manager’s side were now performing on the biggest stage, in the UEFA Champions League.

-Porto went on to knock out Lyon and Deportivo before soundly beating Monaco in the final which secured the clubs second champions league title.
+Porto went on to knock out Lyon and Deportivo la Coruña before soundly beating AS Monaco 3-0 in the final to secure the club’s second Champions League title.